dnnsoftware/Dnn.Platform/CONTRIBUTING.md

 a ticket number.

 ````
-    (doc) Add documentation commit example to CONTRIBUTING

-    There is no example for contributing a documentation commit
-    to the DNN repository.
-This is a problem because the contributor
-    is left to assume how a commit of this nature may appear.

     The first line is a real life imperative statement with '(doc)' in
     place of what would have been the ticket number in a
     non-documentation related commit.
 The body describes the nature of